Let Go and Stay Joyful

 Hold onto Positivity and Let Go of Negativity

-In this season of love, no matter where you are at in your life, I encourage you to focus on people who sincerely love you, and whom you sincerely love.
+In this season of love, no matter where you are at in your life, I encourage you to focus on the people who sincerely love you, and whom you sincerely love.
 Recall and create positive memories: allow them to live in your heart, so that when you encounter people who behave bitterly towards you, you won’t become bitter yourself.
 Instead, you allow those loving moments to be you, and to shine through you.
-Set your eyes and your hearts on people who love you dearly.
+Set your minds and your hearts on people who love you dearly.

 Your life is in your own hands: you can choose to focus on genuine, loving, kind, and thoughtful people who keep you warm.
 When you are able to carry those loving and kind moments or people with you, you will then have more energy to spread kindness within you and around you.

 Poor experiences can make your good experiences even sweeter.
 Negative encounters with incompatible people can make positive encounters with compatible people even more valuable.

 The strength of a woman is not measured by the impact that all her hardships in life have had on her; but the strength of a woman is measured by the extent of her refusal to allow those hardships to dictate her and who she becomes.
 (C. JoyBell C.)